tglagcs/OYO/README.md

 **Method 1 (Recommended):**
 - Install the script
--  it to the userscript manager
+- Drag it to the userscript manager
 - Confirm and install

 **Method 2 (Manual):**